SyncfusionExamples/Blazor-Diagram-Examples/UG-Samples/Annotations/RotationAngleProperty/README.md

-#Resize
+# Rotation Angle

-This sample demonstrates how to resize the node by using the Scale method.
+This sample demonstrates how to add rotation angle for annotation.

 ## Prerequisites